 Between 1928 and 1950, America's premier animators-Walt Disney Corporation, Warner Bros., Metro-Goldwyn-Mayer, Merrie Melodies, Looney Tunes, and R.K.O.
 Radio Pictures-produced many cartoons that ridiculed the appearance, behavior, and intelligence of African Americans and other racial and ethnic minorities.

 Charbonnet Doll Collection

 From its inception, the Jim Crow Museum had dolls, mostly Mammy, Tom, and Pickaninny versions.
-In 2010, Marc Charbonnet, a prominent interior designer in New York, donated a collection of dolls to the Museum, including some that defame African Africans and some that exalt them and celebrate African American culture.
+In 2010, Marc Charbonnet, a prominent interior designer in New York, donated a collection of dolls to the Museum, including some that defame African Americans and some that exalt them and celebrate African American culture.

 Games And Toys

 Games are effective vehicles for spreading racial stereotypes and prejudice.
 All of the common caricatures of blacks were represented in games.
 Players, often children, received messages through a game's graphics and text that blacks were, for example, lazy or deviant and deserved to be mocked or hurt.